NomicFoundation/hardhat-website/src/content/plugin-development/tutorial.md

 We'll create a simple integration test for the `myAccount` property of the `NetworkConnection` object.
 We'll use the fixture project approach explained above, given its simplicity.

-Let's start by deleting the `packages/plugin/test/example-tests.ts`, as they were testing the template plugin, so those tests no longer work.
+Let's start by deleting `packages/plugin/test/example-tests.ts`, as it was testing the template plugin and no longer works with our changes.

 Now, let's create a new file in `packages/plugin/test/myAccount.ts`, and add the following code: